This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Although we typically have this dish over yellow rice, there are other ways to serve it.
-My daughter serves it in sandwich buns.
+My daughter serves sausage and peppers over noodles or in sandwich buns.
 You can also scoop it over white rice, noodles, or nothing.
 No matter how you prepare it, this is southern food at its finest.

 Start Rice Before Cooking the Sausage and Peppers

 I follow the directions for preparing yellow rice in my rice cooker.
+The first time I used my rice cooker, the contents overflowed all over the countertop.
 Something that you can do to keep it from overflowing is to spray the pot with nonstick cooking spray and add a tablespoon of olive oil to the water.

 Saute the Sausage and Peppers

 Add the olive oil to the skillet and turn the heat up to make it sizzle.
 Cut the sausage into bite-size pieces and brown it on all sides.
 Add the pepper and onion mix.
 Cook it until the onions are translucent.

 I add my favorite brand of season salt, organic seasoning from Costco, and a tiny bit of cayenne pepper.
 Stir well to coat all of the ingredients.

 After browning all of the contents of the skillet, I pop a lid on top to finish cooking the vegetables.
 This also helps seal in the delicious flavors and allows them to blend.

 After scooping the rice into bowls for each person, add the sausage and peppers.
 Serve this delicious dish with crusty bread slathered in butter.
 It’s so tasty don’t be surprised if everyone asks for seconds.